hindmasj/my-nifi-cluster/README.md

 This seems to be manual from the NiFi desktop.
 Note you cannot register processors or the whole system, only processor groups.

-1. In registry click the wrench then create a new bucket.
-1. In NiFi use the menu "Controller Settings" -> "Registry Clients".
-1. Add a new client with URL "http://registry:18080".
-1. On the desktop create a processor group.
-1. Inside the group, drag in the template for the test flow.
-1. On the background, right click and select "Version" -> "Start version control".
-1. In the dialogue give the flow a name and click save.

-You will see that the test bucket and the flow snapshot have been created in the git repo.

 ### Connect to Git

 There is a file called *providers.xml* in */opt/nifi-registry/nifi-registry-current/conf*.
 This has the settings for a Git provider commented out.
 Use the configs option to remount a local file.